erikvorhes/dotcom/src/content/was/index.md

 A portfolio of sorts?
 I wouldn't say I've lived that many lives, but as time goes on, I've accumulated some experience.
 Here are a few things of note.

 "[Type News](http://typedia.com/blog/category/only/type-news/)"
-  ~ A long-running series for Typedia, written almost entirely by Grant Hutchinson and me.
+  ~ A long-running series for Typedia, written almost entirely by [Grant Hutchinson](https://splorp.me) and me.

 [Assumption Engine](https://assumption-engine.netlify.com/)
   ~ A post--Web-2.0 engine for making assumptions.

 [Erik and Erica dot org](https://erikanderica.org/)
-  ~ The family web-site, due for some updates!
+  ~ The family website!
+Erica's section is due for a refresh.

 [Teaching](/was/teaching/)
   ~ I taught composition and courses on Shakespeare and nature in literature at Loyola University Chicago.